 When determining a child or youth's best interest, FLVS must assume that keeping the homeless student in the school of origin is in that student's best interest, except when doing so is contrary to the request of the student's parent or guardian, or the student if he or she is an unaccompanied youth.
-The school of origin is the school the student attended when permanently housed or the school in which the child or youth was last enrolled, including a public preschool.
+The school of origin is the school the student attended or enrolled in when permanently housed, including a public preschool.
 The school of origin also includes the designated receiving school at the next level for feeder school patterns, when the student completes the final grade level at the school of origin.